minesa-time/website/README.md

-# website
+# Minesa Hub

-This is official website of Minesa Hub.
+This is our team.